ChitandaEur/plugin_patch/README.md

 [中文说明](README.zh.md)
 # **_plugin_patch_**

+If you have any features you want to add or bugs, please join the QQ group: 945280107 for feedback.

 #### Command Line Version Introduction

 A script that integrates various software installations on Steam Deck.
 It is simple and convenient to use, without a graphical interface.

 ![Interface Example](image/plugin_patch/plugin_patch.sh.png)

 #### Usage Tutorial